John London (victualler): Earliest known black voter

-In 2024, it was discovered via documents relating to the Westminster by-election of November 1749 that London was the earliest Black person known to have voted in Great Britain.
+In 2024, it was discovered via documents relating to the Westminster by-election of November 1749 that London was the earliest black person known to have voted in Great Britain.
 This was 25 years before the previously earliest known vote cast by Ignatius Sancho.

 London was one of "no more than 14% of people who were entitled to vote at the time", due to being male and a rate payer.
 He was also one of approximately 10,000 black people living in London during the Georgian era, out of approximately 700,000 Londoners.
-In the November 1749, he and his eligible neighbours from the Hungerford Market were among the 9,465 men who voted in by-election for the Westminster constituency; he was recorded as "John Loudon [sic]" in that year's Poll Book voting for Viscount Trentham.
+In November 1749, he and his eligible neighbours from the Hungerford Market were among the 9,465 men who voted in by-election for the Westminster constituency; he was recorded as "John Loudon [sic]" in that year's Poll Book voting for Viscount Trentham.